SpeakWithPlants/ghostly-elixirs-plus/README.md

 * After a total of 3 trinkets are offered to the Moondial, each subsequent trinket is worth exactly 1 Mourning Glory.

 ## Other Changes
-* Wendy's damage against cursed targets while using a Dark Sword is increased by 1.2x.
 * Glommer's Flower can be inserted into the Sisturn to permanently fill a flower slot.